MIT recurring payments

 $response = $client->session()->initPayment($request);

-If you perform a payment with a widget, you can show the user the checkbox I agree to recurring payments.
+If you perform a payment with our widget, you can show the user the I agree to recurring payments checkbox.

 in the show_recurrent_checkbox